-In addition, the South Atlantic Council believes that ABCs should not be required for unassessed stocks or for assessed species that have not been re-assessed in 5 years.
-This would allow the Council to use their informed judgment to set an interim ACL until an ABC was provided.
-Basing ABCs for unassessed stocks on a quantitative portion of historical landings in the context of the precautionary principle will result in ABCs with no scientific basis that may be open to challenge.
-Such ABCs could be artificially low, decreasing fishery yield, or too high, posing risk to the stock.
-The simple fact is that, without a legitimate assessment, neither scientists nor managers can make biomass-based recommendations for ABCs, because historical landings are uninformative for estimating stock abundance.
-This is particularly true for mixed-stock fisheries, such as the South Atlantic Snapper Grouper Complex, with a long history of missing and inaccurate landings at the species level.
-The attempt to use a "one size fits all" approach will not work.
+The South Atlantic Council believes that ABCs should not be required for unassessed stocks or for assessed species that have not been re-assessed in 5 years.
+Basing ABCs for unassessed stocks on a quantitative portion of historical landings, as recommended by NMFS, results in ABCs with no scientific basis.
+Such ABCs could be too low, decreasing fishery yield and social and economic benefits, or too high, posing excessive risk to the stock.
+Neither scientists nor managers can realistically say which is more likely because historical landings do not provide reliable information on stock abundance.
+This is particularly true for mixed-stock fisheries, such as our Snapper Grouper Complex, with a long history of missing and inaccurate landings at the species level.

 ACL management poses a special challenge for recreational fisheries in the southeast, due to the fact that the management paradigm and recreational fisheries are simply mismatched.
 Current ACL management shuts down or penalizes a recreational fishery when catches are high.
 However, in reality, high recreational catches are often reflective of high abundance of a species, which is a good thing.
 The current management paradigm forces the Council to react as if something bad happened, when in fact something really good happened in the fishery.
-The Council often sets ACLs for five years at a time, or longer, and they are not updated until new stock assessments become available.
-(Note: the limited availability of stock assessments is addressed in Topic 14).
-The static ACLs cannot and do not react to real-time changes in stock abundance.
-Flexibility in setting and revising ACLs would allow the Council to respond to natural variability in stock abundance and address the fundamental out-of-sync artifact of managing with ACLs that needs to be addressed.